 When you have a half-ton of horse leaning against the walls of your building, or your building is standing out in the middle of a field with no protection from the elements, a flimsy construction with low quality materials is the last thing you want.

-We build our stables and field shelters from first-grade Bulgarian spruce - of course, other wood options are available, but we find that nothing else matches it for value.
-Other woods in the same price range (e.g. the Scandinavian spruce that many of our competitors use) are a lot weaker, while stronger timbers (e.g. oak) are a lot more expensive.
+We build our stables from first-grade Bulgarian spruce - of course, other wood options are available, but we find that nothing else matches it for value; other woods in the same price range (e.g. the Scandinavian spruce the many of our competitors use) are a lot weaker, while stronger timbers (e.g. oak) are a lot more expensive.

 Sturdy construction from a reliable style

-We clad our buildings in an overlapping 'Country Cut' style, with a 20mm overlap between boards.
-This is a lot more sturdy than the 5mm overlap found in Tongue-and-Groove (T&G) clad buildings, especially considering that many improperly treated T&G can shrink over time, resulting in much less than 5mm connection between boards.
-While this is our standard and prefered option, we do offer other timbers, metal, and composite buildings.
+We clad our stables in an overlapping 'Country Cut' style, with a 20mm overlap between boards - this is a lot more sturdy than the 5mm overlap found in Tongue-and-Groove (T&G) clad stables, especially considering that many improperly treated T&G can shrink over time, resulting in much less than 5mm connection between boards.

 A word about tanalising